oxfist/night-owl.nvim/README.md

 | ---------------------------------------------------------------------------- | -------------------------------------------------------------------------- |
 | <img src="./img/vscode.png" alt="Screenshot of VSCode theme" width="1062" /> | <img src="./img/neovim.png" alt="Screenshot of this theme" width="1078" /> |

-## ✨ Why Should _I_ pick _this_ version of Night Owl?
+## ✨ Why Should You Pick _This_ Version of Night Owl?

-This implementation of Night Owl solves syntax highlight issues and discrepancies similar ports have when contrasting against the original VSCode theme.
+This implementation of Night Owl solves several syntax highlight issues and discrepancies similar ports have when comparing to the original VSCode theme.

 The following features allow making the programming experience as close to the original VSCode theme as possible: